cakephp/docs/en/core-libraries/components/authentication.rst

 CakePHP provides a clean way to migrate your users' passwords from one algorithm to another, this is achieved through the ``FallbackPasswordHasher`` class.
-Assuming you are using ``DumbPasswordHasher`` from the previous example, you can configure the AuthComponent as follows::
+Assuming you are using ``LegacyPasswordHasher`` from the previous example, you can configure the AuthComponent as follows::

     public $components = [